- Judge Carlos Moore said the flag doesn't represent justice

 "It was such a great feeling to see the police officer drag the despicable flag from the courtroom during open court.
 Great first day!" the judge posted on Facebook on Monday.

-In Moore's eyes, the Mississippi state flag doesn't stand for justice and instead shows the state supports the Confederacy's legacy of slavery, he told CNN affiliate WATN-TV
+In Moore's eyes, the Mississippi state flag doesn't stand for justice and instead shows the state supports the Confederacy's legacy of slavery, he told CNN affiliate WATN-TV in Memphis.

 Another factor in Moore's decision was the fact that a lot of the people who will stand before him in court will be African-Americans.